-- The San Joaquin Valley has also emerged as a solar powerhouse, with Fresno, Madera and Visalia-Porterville ranking 1st, 2nd and 3rd for total installed solar capacity in the industrial sector. - San Diego-Carlsbad boasts the most residential solar installed, but when accounting for population, Yuba City still holds 1st place. - Riverside-San Bernardino, last year's champion for residential and commercial solar, slipped to 3rd place in both rankings. - San Francisco-Oakland-Hayward overtook San Jose-Sunnyvale-Santa Clara to become the top producer of green tech patents in the state. - Riverside-San Bernardino-Ontario drivers suffer the longest commutes.
+- The San Joaquin Valley has emerged as a solar powerhouse, with Fresno, Madera and Visalia-Porterville ranking first, second and third out for total installed solar capacity in the industrial sector. - San Diego-Carlsbad boasts the most residential solar installed, but when accounting for population, Yuba City still holds 1st place.

+- San Francisco-Oakland-Hayward overtook San Jose-Sunnyvale-Santa Clara to become the #1 producer of green tech patents in the state. - Santa Barbara-Santa Maria drivers enjoy the state's shortest commute times.